-Although Oculus themselves say that you should be at least 13 years old to use the Quest, there’s some debate as to whether or not you should let your children play in virtual reality.
+What are the best children’s games on Meta Quest?
+Well, although Oculus themselves say that you should be at least 13 years old to use the Quest, there’s some debate as to whether or not you should let your children play in virtual reality.

-The takeaway is that we should certainly err on the side of caution when it comes to how young they can be, and how long we allow them to use it, and how frequently, and definitely what sort of experiences we want them to get used to doing in first person virtually immersive environments.
+The takeaway is that we should certainly err on the side of caution when it comes to how young they can be, how long we allow them to use it, how frequently, and definitely what sort of experiences we want them to get used to doing in first person virtually immersive environments.

 With all that in mind, if you are going to let your children play games on your Quest, this is our list of the best child-friendly games we’ve reviewed!

 Fuji is a fulfilling game that plays to the Quest’s strengths and weaknesses.
 It’s accessible, it’s relaxing, it’s fun, and it leaves you with a smile on your face.
 Every design decision makes sense.
 Everyone should play this game.

 With an attractive art style, great writing, and genuinely lovable main character, Ghost Giant presents an absorbing, whimsical and ultimately rounded experience which is an absolute must-buy for fans of narrative VR experiences.
 It's just a pity and a missed opportunity that it doesn't utilise hand-tracking.